Hisham-sati/M-theory-and-Mathematics/index.md

 Cohomotopy theory has recently emerged as the proper generalized cohomology theory to describe the fields in M-theory.
-It is hoped that viewing M-theory  from a firm mathematical perspective will shed the light on the nature of the theory and will allow for progress.
+It is hoped that viewing M-theory  from a mathematical perspective will shed the light on the nature of the theory and will allow for progress.
 I will survey this area, illustrating how cohomotopy captures the nature of the C-field and its dual as well as of the M-branes, allows for cancellation of various anomalies, and provides a firm